H-b-IO-T-O-H/H-b-IO-T-O-H/README.md

 - 🔭 I working on my self-development 💆‍🤯
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Started working in Ozone
+- 🥅 2021 Goals: Started working in Ozon
-- ⚡ Fun fact: I love little hamsters
+- ⚡ Important fact: I love cats

 ### Connect with me: